AgelAndDevil/dog-cat/README.md

 # Dog🐶  Vs. Cat🙀

-Classify whether it is dog or cat.
+Classify whether it is a dog or a cat.

 Link for dataset : https://github.com/laxmimerit/dog-cat-full-dataset/tree/master